DanielTockan/Rainforest-Store/README.md

 From this basis, the models illustrated in the entity relationship diagram above were built.

-The M-M relation relationships the products shared with the order and customer models meant that a join table was required. <br>
+The M-M relationships that the products shared with the order and customer models meant that a join table was required. <br>

 Here is an extract of the order-product join: